8838drake/Bede.Less/README.md

 Selectors should be nested a maximum of 4 levels deep.

 #####Why?
-If two selectors are applied to the same element, the one with the highest specificity will win, regardless of it’s position in the stylesheet; because of this we should only be specific when absolutely necessary in order to avoid writing messy and unnecessary code; this is another reason why we do not use IDs in LESS, as they have a higher specificty rating [[2]](http://cssspecificity.com/).
+If two selectors are applied to the same element, the one with the highest specificity will win, regardless of it’s position in the stylesheet; because of this we should only be specific when absolutely necessary in order to avoid writing messy and unnecessary code; this is another reason why we do not use IDs in LESS, as they have a higher specificity rating [[2]](http://cssspecificity.com/).

-When possible and viable, always use the lowest specifity possible.
+When possible and viable, always use the lowest specificity possible.

 ##Mixins

 ###Mixin Presentation
-Mixins should be declared at the top of the rulset and the final mixin should have a break line before the first css property is declared.
+Mixins should be declared at the top of the ruleset and the final mixin should have a break line before the first css property is declared.

 #####Good
 ```less